Trigeminal Trophic Syndrome (TTS)

 Emergency safety firstUrgent warning signs are highlighted below.

-Trigeminal Trophic Syndrome (TTS) is a rare neurological condition that affects the trigeminal nerve, causing various symptoms and complications.
+Trigeminal Trophic (TTS) is a rare neurological condition that affects the trigeminal nerve, causing various symptoms and complications.
 In this article, we will explore the types of TTS, its causes, symptoms, diagnostic tests, treatments, and drugs used to manage it.

 Types of Trigeminal Trophic Syndrome: